albertodsandoval/albertodsandoval.github.io/_posts/2024-11-23-api-workshop.md

 ## So... what is an API?

 The acronym API stands for Application Programming Interface.
-What it does is it allows programs that don't have data or **_files_** built in to them to access files stored somewhere else on the internet, usually in a database.
-For example, a user accessing website like YouTube doesn't need to have every single video ever uploaded to YouTube installed on their phone or computer.
-The YouTube application uses and API to fetch the information on a video, which exists elsewhere.
+What it does is allow programs that don't have data or **_files_** built in to them to access files stored somewhere else on the internet, usually in a database.
+For example, a user accessing a website like YouTube doesn't need to have every single video ever uploaded to YouTube installed on their phone or computer.
+The YouTube application uses an API to fetch the information on a video, which exists elsewhere.
 If this location, the one that actually contains the video, is accessible to the public, than anyone can make a website similar to YouTube that streams the same videos that YouTube does.